Mbed-TLS/mbedtls/docs/architecture/psa-thread-safety.md

 ### Key destruction long-term requirements

-The [PSA Crypto API specification](https://armmbed.github.io/mbed-crypto/html/api/keys/management.html#key-destruction) mandates that implementations make a best effort to ensure that that the key material cannot be recovered.
+The [PSA Crypto API specification](https://armmbed.github.io/mbed-crypto/html/api/keys/management.html#key-destruction) mandates that implementations make a best effort to ensure that the key material cannot be recovered.
 In the long term, it would be good to guarantee that `psa_destroy_key` wipes all copies of the key material.

 #### Summary of guarantees in the long term